The Tax Cuts and Jobs Act

 Two issues will affect tax-deferred and foreign investors: unrelated business income, and 10% withholding on the gross transaction price.

-Finally, the new foreign derived intangible income (FDII) provisions of the Act may provide benefits to corporate entities that keep their intellectual property in the U.S. and use them to generate income in foreign jurisdictions.
+Finally, the new foreign derived intangible income (FDII) provisions of the TCJA may provide benefits to corporate entities that keep their intellectual property in the United States and use them to generate income in foreign jurisdictions.

-The Act has far-reaching implications for all U.S. businesses.
+The TCJA has far-reaching implications for all U.S. businesses.
 Those implications will evolve as the IRS and other authorities offer guidance going forward.
-Private equity funds will need to continue to track these issues for themselves, their partners, their investors and their portfolio companies.
+Private company PE fund managers will need to continue to track these issues for themselves, their partners, their investors and their portfolio companies.

 National Managing Partner, Private Equity